Chief minister (India): Remuneration

-Deputy chief minister
+Deputy Chief Minister

 Various states throughout the history have appointed deputy chief ministers.
 Despite being not mentioned in the constitution or law, the deputy-chief minister office is often used to pacify factions within the party or coalition.
 It is similar to the rarely used deputy-prime minister post in the central government of India.
 During the absence of the chief minister, the deputy-chief minister may chair cabinet meetings and lead the assembly majority.
 Various deputy chief ministers have also taken the oath of secrecy in line with the one that chief minister takes.
 This oath has also sparked controversies.